megaeriv/afripay-rate-tracker/README.md

 - Google service account + sheet sharing (section 2)
 - Point the scheduler at it (section 5)

-**After that, genuinely nothing** — no logging in, no manual copying, no checking three times a day.
+**After that, genuinely nothing**, no logging in, no manual copying, no checking three times a day.
 It runs itself and writes straight into your sheet.

-**The one honest caveat:** this is web scraping, not an official data feed — none of these six companies publish a rate API for you to query.
+**The one honest caveat:** this is web scraping, not an official data feed, none of these six companies publish a rate API for you to query.
 That means if a site does a visual redesign (renames a CSS class, moves the rate to a different part of the page), that ONE site's scraper will stop finding a value until its selector is updated.
 This is true of any